ai4colonoscopy/IntelliScope/docs/guideline-for-ColonGPT.md

 We set up three basic colonoscopy tasks for quantitative comparison.
 For the CLS and REG tasks, we adopt the accuracy metric to assess the ratio of correctly predicted categories to the total number of predictions.
 For the REC task, we use the intersection over union (IoU) metric to measure the localisation precision.

-To perform the evaluation, Set `EXP_MODEL_ID` the paths of the saved weights and run` script/infer_eval/eval.slurm`.
+To perform the evaluation, Set `EXP_MODEL_ID` the paths of the saved weights and run `bash script/infer_eval/eval.slurm`.
 The evaluation results will be appended to the prediction file.
 In addition, if you want to evaluate the prediction results of the validation set, update `EVAL_MODE` to `val`.
 Evaluation script is as follows:

     ```bash
     #!/bin/bash

-    EXP_MODEL_ID=cache/checkpoint/ColonGPT-v1-lora-ft
+    EXP_MODEL_ID=cache/checkpoint/ColonGPT-v1-phi1.5-siglip-lora
     EVAL_MODE=test

     python eval/multimodal_evaluator.py \